A cataract is a clouding of the lens of the eye.

 As vision gets worse, you may need to make changes around the home to avoid falls and injuries.

 The only treatment for a cataract is surgery to remove it.
-If a cataract is not making it hard for you to see, surgery is usually not necessary.
+If a cataract is not making it hard for you to see, surgery is usually not needed.
 Cataracts usually do not harm the eye, so you can have surgery when you and your eye doctor decide it is right for you.
 Surgery is usually recommended when you can't do normal activities such as driving, reading, or looking at computer or video screens, even with glasses.

 Some people may have other eye problems, such as diabetic retinopathy, that can't be treated without first having cataract surgery.